bdmendes/camel/README.md

 ## What can I do with it?

 Camel is licensed under the [GNU General Public License v3.0](./LICENSE.md).
 You can use it for any purpose, including commercial use, provided you always include the license and the source code.
-Feel free to fork the repository and propose your own changes.
+Feel free to fork the repository and propose your changes.

-## Credits
+## Acknowledgments

-- [@biromiro](https://github.com/biromiro): for designing the cute camel logo.
 - [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): for the great explanations on the state of the art.
+- [CCRL](https://computerchess.org.uk/ccrl/404/): for kindly including the engine in their competitions.
 - [Lichess](https://lichess.org/): for the friendly bot API.
 - [Fast-Chess](https://github.com/Disservin/fast-chess): for a lightweight, dependency-free way to set up engine matches.
+- [@biromiro](https://github.com/biromiro): for designing the cute camel logo.

 ## Why Camel?